Pulin412/dB-assignment/README.md

 Image service that can serve optimized images based on predefined properties.

+## Patterns used
+- Factory and Strategy pattern for ImageTypes config.
+- Gateway pattern for external systems.
+- DTOs.

 ## NFRs
 - Image service needs to be highly available.
 - Image service should be highly reliable.